-Mediator variables in a conceptual framework
+Mediating variables in a conceptual framework

-Going back to our example of Ben and his exam preparation, here’s how the conceptual framework might look if a mediator variable were involved:
+Here’s how the conceptual framework might look if a mediator variable were involved:

 In this example, the relationship between the independent variable (“hours of study”) and the dependent variable (“exam score”) takes center stage: our hypothesis is that the more hours a student studies, the better they will do on the exam.

 Now we add the mediating variable of “number of practice problems completed”, which comes between the independent and dependent variables.
 The hours of study impacts the number of practice problems, which in turn impacts the exam score.

 The more hours a student studies, the more practice problems they will complete; the more practice problems completed, the higher the student’s exam score will be.
 By adding the mediating variable of “number of practice problems completed,” we help explain the cause-and-effect relationship between the two main variables.